SAP-samples/teched2025-XP267/exercises/ex2/README.md

 ![](./images/02-22.png)

-### Congrats - you can now feed directly your Obserbavility platform with any metric you might wish to bring in.
+### Congrats - you can now feed directly your Observability platform with any metric you might wish to bring in.

 ## Summary